GrantsPassEmployeeAssociation/grantspassemployeeassociation.github.io/content/organization.md

 * General meetings - Regularly scheduled meetings for conducting official GPEA business.
 * Special meetings - Called irregularly by the President, Board or 20% of the membership.

-The Executive Board may hold closed meetings for discussion of GPEA affairs, but may not conduct official business
+The Executive Board may hold closed meetings for discussion of GPEA affairs, but may not conduct official business in closed meetings.

 In order to conduct official business, meetings require a quorum equal to 20% of all members.